How to Find Accessible Digital Textbooks

 - Search for textbooks in formats that are accessible to you.

-- The ISBN is a unique identifier and using that in your search ensures you get the correct content (edition, publisher, etc.).
+- Search using the ISBN.
+The ISBN is a unique identifier, so using that in your search ensures you get the correct title, edition, author, publisher, etc.

 - Review the product descriptions carefully for the accessibility features you need, such as text-to-speech enabled and screen reader compatibility.
 Contact our team if you have questions about product accessibility.

-- Obtain the version of the title that offers you the greatest level of accessibility, if possible.
+- Obtain the format that offers you the greatest level of accessibility.

-- Many digital publication sources (eBooks, EPUBs, HTML content, etc.) offer free web-based readers and/or apps with built-in text-to-speech and magnifier tools, and/or files that are compatible with assistive technology.
+- Many digital publication sources (eBooks, EPUBs, HTML content, etc.) offer free web-based readers, apps with built-in text-to-speech and magnifier tools, and/or files that are compatible with assistive technology.

-- Reach out to the Digital Access Team if you encounter any accessibility barriers.
+- Reach out to the ebook company support team or the Digital Access Team if you encounter any accessibility barriers.

 Before You Buy/Rent Your Books